sunjith/ezchimp/README.txt

 SETUP
 -------
-1. Download and extract the ezchimp.zip file into your modules/addons/ folder within your WHMCS directory.
+1. Download and extract the ezchimp_X.xx.zip file into your modules/addons/ folder within your WHMCS directory.

 2. Move the ezchimp_webhook.php file to your WHMCS root directory (eg: /home/username/public_html/whmcs).
  Test and make sure http://yourdomain.com/whmcs/ezchimp_webhook.php is giving a blank page instead of any